Dr Robert Matthew (Academic Development and Director of CARD)

 Mrs Catherine Laidlaw (Programme Administrator, Academic Development)

 Catherine began her career at Durham in 1994 and worked for Human Resources before transferring to the Academic Staff Development Office in 2004.
 She administers the academic staff development programme, including booking rooms, liaising with internal and external facilitators, arranging hospitality, maintaining financial records, making up packs for participants, and providing summaries of evaluations.

 She also administers the University's awards for Enhancing the Student Learning Experience and for Excellence in Learning and Teaching and Doctoral Supervision respectively.
 Along with Carolyn, Catherine administers the induction programme for postgraduate teachers and the Durham University Learning and Teaching Award.

 Catherine is the first point of contact for enquiries to support academic staff to develop and enhance their practice.
 Catherine can be contacted at Catherine Laidlaw or on extension 46109.

-Please note that researcher development is also supported by: Dr David Heading (CIS); Mrs June Kay (Careers, Employability and Enterprise Centre); Mrs Laura Jeffrey (Library); and Ms Janet Lavery and Ms Elaine Tan (Learning Technology Team, CIS).
+Please note that researcher development is also supported by: Dr David Heading (CIS); Mrs June Kay (Careers, Employability and Enterprise Centre); Mr James Bisset (Library); and Ms Janet Lavery and Ms Elaine Tan (Learning Technology Team, CIS).

-The CARD office is located on the Lower Ground Floor of Rowan, Mountjoy Centre.
+The CARD office is located on the ground floor of the Palatine Centre.